-Transportation policies & perspectives
+Transportation policy perspectives

 America’s transportation infrastructure serves as the backbone of our economy – moving people, resources and goods to where they are needed throughout the United States and around the world.
 FedEx supports transportation policies that invest in projects that most effectively and efficiently improve the supporting infrastructure – both on the ground and in the air.
-We are members of Americans for Modern Transportation, the American Trucking Association and Truckers Against Trafficking.

 The United States needs modern, 21st century infrastructure to seamlessly and safely deliver those goods and services into the hands of consumers.
 That includes upgraded and well-maintained roads and efficient and technology-friendly seaports.
 Simply put, we need infrastructure that allows us to make the most out of the transportation options we have in a safe and sustainable manner.

 America's roads and bridges are dangerously deteriorated, and our interstate system is over 60 years old.
 Nearly 70% of all the freight tonnage in the U.S. moves on trucks.
 The U.S. Dept. of Transportation projects that by 2045 freight volume will increase by 45%.
 Without immediate improvements in infrastructure, the trucking industry and our economy risk coming to a crawl.
 We need both short- and long-term investment updating current roads and bridges and adding interstates and highways.
 The integrated transportation system in the U.S. of roads, ports, bridges, rail and airports is severely stressed, creating dangerous and deteriorating conditions in need of immediate improvement.
 This continues to be a significant concern to companies like FedEx that drive the economy through the movement of goods.